-In this course students will be introduced to the many areas of law and financial services that are relevant to the study of anti-money laundering, financial integrity, and financial crimes, including the meaning of “financial integrity” and “money laundering;” U.S. and international payments systems and how they are regulated; types of financial institutions (both bank and non-bank) and their inter-relationships; U.S. anti-money laundering statutes and regulations; the numerous U.S. and state financial regulatory, law enforcement, and intelligence agencies (which are quite numerous in the U.S.); and the international anti-money laundering framework.
+In this course students will be introduced to the many areas of law and financial services that are relevant to the study of financial integrity, meaning the combatting of money laundering and the financing of terrorism (“AML/CFT”), and other issues related thereto; various payments systems; types of financial institutions (both bank and non-bank) and their inter-relationships; anti-money laundering statutes, regulations, and policies; relevant regulatory, law enforcement, and intelligence agencies (which are quite numerous in the U.S.); and the international anti-money laundering framework.

 In this course students discuss why and how money is laundered.
 Students will explore the various mechanisms and typologies engaged in by those laundering money.
-Topics will include trade-based money laundering; cash smuggling; gambling; luxury goods; shell banks and companies; real estate schemes; fraud and identity theft; Ponzi schemes; and diamond, gold, and precious metal trading.
+Topics will include trade-based money laundering; cash smuggling; gambling; luxury goods; shell companies; real estate schemes; fraud and identity theft; and diamond, gold, and other precious metal trading.

-In this course students will focus on the international standards for evaluating national efforts at combatting money laundering and global terrorism.
+In this course students are introduced to international standards for combatting money laundering and related crimes.
 Students will learn about the international standards set by the Financial Action Task Force (FATF) and other international organizations, learn about the mutual evaluation process by which countries’ efforts are measured, and discuss the ramifications when nations fail to comply with international standards.

-In this course students will study the AML/CFT requirements imposed on financial institutions, including customer onboarding, customer due diligence, know your customer, compliance with Office of Foreign Asset Control (OFAC) rules, record-keeping and reporting.
+In this course students will study the AML/CFT requirements imposed on financial institutions, including those related to customer onboarding, customer due diligence, compliance with Office of Foreign Asset Control (OFAC) rules, record-keeping and reporting.
 Students will consider issues involved in banking high-risk clients and offering high-risk products, and issues for peer-to-peer and crowdfunding platforms.
 Students will also study high-risk affiliations for financial institutions, such as correspondent banking.
 Topics of focus will include suspicious activity detection and reporting, structuring transactions, and currency transaction monitoring.
-Finally, students will learn about on site examinations by regulators.

-In this course students will study the remedies available to the U.S. government and individuals for violations of money laundering rules.
-Students will study enforcement actions brought by governmental agencies, and the remedies that can be sought in those actions, including administrative penalties, criminal and civil penalties, and civil and criminal forfeiture.
-Students will also discuss private rights of actions that may be brought against financial institutions for violations.
+In this course, students learn about the supervisory process and supervisory examinations by regulators.
+Students study enforcement actions brought by governmental agencies, and the remedies that can be sought in those actions, including administrative penalties, criminal and civil penalties, and civil and criminal forfeiture.
+Students will also discuss private actions that may be brought against financial institutions for violations.

 This course will cover the rise of technology and the impact new technology is having on the financial crimes industry.
 Students will study cryptocurrency, initial coin offerings and crypto asset-backed offerings, blockchain, bitcoin, and the use of artificial intelligence.
 Students will study the ethics and compliance issues that arise with the advent of new technologies and the growing reliance on technology in operational execution of AML/CFT programs.